 Promote and Participate in Company Sponsored Fun

 Organizing the event is one thing.
 Participating in it is something else entirely.
 If you truly want to increase your level of employee engagement, be a part of the event you put together.
-Grill some burgers at the company barbeque.
+Grill some burgers at the company barbecue.
 Be a kid again and play some games with the men and women who work for you.
 Get in the middle of it all and have everyone take pictures to decorate their cubicles or break room.
 Your smiling face and a pleasant memory of your fun workplace can go a long way towards helping them through a bad day some time in the future.

 Invest in Training or Team Building Exercises